Breakdown (video game)

 Breakdown (ブレイクダウン, Bureikudaun) is a 2004 action-adventure game developed and published by Namco for the Xbox.
-In 2018, Microsoft announced its availability through backwards compatibility on the Xbox One.
+In 2018, Microsoft announced it would be available via backwards compatibility on the Xbox One.
 The game received mixed reviews from critics.

 Gameplay

-While Breakdown is primarily a first-person action game, it incorporates elements of a fighting game and employs an auto-lock system for shooting enemies.
-The player's perspective is maintained throughout, and interactions with objects are designed to be realistic.
-For example, ammunition is collected by looking down and picking it up, rather than simply walking over it.
-Doors are opened by grabbing the handle, key cards are swiped over scanners, and ladders are climbed using the character's arms.
-Health and energy are restored by consuming items such as energy bars, hamburgers, and sodas.
+Although Breakdown is a first-person action game, it integrates elements of a fighting game and uses auto-lock for shooting enemies.
+The viewpoint is always the player's, and interaction with objects is realistic: ammunition is picked up by looking down and grabbing it (instead of walking over it), doors are opened by grabbing the handle, key cards are used by swiping them over a scanner and ladders climbed by using one's arms.
+Health and energy are replenished by consuming energy bars, hamburgers, and sodas.